j-hive/jhive-previz/db_fields.md

-`logSFR100_50`: median log SFR for 100 Msol stars `logSFR300_50`: median log SFR for 300 Msol stars `logSFR1000_50`: median log SFR for 1000 Msol stars `t25_50`: median fraction of the age of the universe that galaxy formed 25% of its mass concentration `t50_50`: median fraction of the age of the universe that galaxy formed 50% of its mass concentration `t75_50`: median fraction of the age of the universe that galaxy formed 75% of its mass concentration `nparam`: number of tx parameters
+`logSFR100_50`: median log SFR for 100 Msol stars `logSFR300_50`: median log SFR for 300 Msol stars `logSFR1000_50`: median log SFR for 1000 Msol stars `t25_50`: median fraction of the age of the universe that galaxy formed 25% of its mass `t50_50`: median fraction of the age of the universe that galaxy formed 50% of its mass `t75_50`: median fraction of the age of the universe that galaxy formed 75% of its mass `nparam`: number of tx parameters
 `nbands`: number of good photometric bands used for the fit `chi2`: the fit likelihood